TREATMENT WITH DONOR EGGS

-- Ovobank has large pool of donors, which makes it easy to find the ideal donor for each patient, being able to choose from a wide variety of phenotypes.
+Ovobank has a large donor pool, which makes it easier to find the right donor for each patient, choosing from a wide variety of phenotypes.
+Donors must pass a strict selection process, from which only 30% of donor applicants are accepted due to our rigorous selection protocols.

 - Be between 18 and 33 years old.